aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M08-Unit 3 Monitor a load balancer resource using Azure Monitor.md

 1. On the **myBackendPool** page, select **Save**.

 ### Task 8: Install IIS on the VMs

+In this task, you will install IIS (Internet Information Services) on each of your virtual machines (VMs), and customize the default web page.

 1. On Azure Portal page, in **Search resources, services and docs (G+/)** box at the top of the portal, enter **Virtual machines**, and then select **Virtual machines** under services.